 Copper Mountain Summer Activities: Family Fun in the Sun

 Most know the area as a top ski destination, however Copper Mountain provides the perfect playground for summer activities.
-The area’s naturally divided terrain delights skiers in the winter, but also offers visitors opportunities for biking, adventure and water recreation.
-Read more to learn about the top Copper Mountain summer activities your family will enjoy.
+The area’s naturally divided terrain delights skiers in the winter, but also offers visitors opportunities for biking, adventure and water recreation during summertime.
+Read more about the top Copper Mountain summer activities families will enjoy.